hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 ![hashnode post view sticky table of content.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654435577511/AnLUva5RT.png align="left")

 The reading experience is great too.
-The article page has 2 columns: A main content block that is centered, and a right sticky bar for reactions, and social sharing.
+The article page has two columns: a main content block that is centered, and a right sticky bar for reactions and social sharing.

-The table of content is displayed neatly at the top, indent according to the headings.
+The table of contents is displayed neatly at the top, indented according to the headings.

-As you scroll down, the table of content sticks to the top of the page, which allows you to easily navigate to a particular section.
+As you scroll down, the table of contents sticks to the top of the page, allowing you to easily navigate to a particular section.
 No more scrolling up and down.
-A win for content discovery. 👍 This can be a huge time saver if the article is long.
+This is a win for content discovery and can save a lot of time if the article is long.

 There is also a handy feature that lets you select text and share it on social media.